PatLaCisay/python-hawkdove-master/README.md

 Tunning of "https://github.com/darkpicnic/python-hawkdove" for a school project

-Simulates predation of hawks on doves and helps demonstrate evolution game theory !
+Simulates predation of hawks on doves and helps demonstrate evolutionnary game theory !

 ===============